ktindiana/operational-sep/README.md

         your model (e.g. MyModel), otherwise set to ''. user_file is a string.
 Defaul is ''.
-If user is selected for experiment, then name of flux file is specified in user_file. showplot and detect_prev_event are booleans.
+If user is selected for experiment, then name of flux file is specified in user_file. showplot, detect_prev_event, and two_peaks are booleans.
         Set str_thresh to be '100,1' for default value or modify to add your own threshold.